Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

 :py:class:`Set <pyomo.environ.Set>`  component and can be used to index things like variables and constraints.
-Any number of :py:class:`ContinuousSets <pyomo.dae.ContinuousSet>`can be used to index a component and components can be indexed by both :py :class:`Sets <pyomo.environ.Set>` and :py:class:`ContinuousSets <pyomo.dae.ContinuousSet>` in arbitrary order.
+Any number of :py:class:`ContinuousSets <pyomo.dae.ContinuousSet>`can be used to index a component and components can be indexed by both :py:class:`Sets <pyomo.environ.Set>` and :py:class:`ContinuousSets <pyomo.dae.ContinuousSet>` in arbitrary order.

 In the current implementation, models with :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>`components may not be solved